Historic Sites and Revitalization: A Toolkit

 - Part 2: 9/29/22 | 11 AM to 12:30 PM - Financial Incentives for Historic Preservation

 Historic preservation plays a vital role in the economic vitality in communities across California and the country.
 Preservation of our historic places helps instill community pride, strengthen communities, generate jobs and build sustainable cities and towns.
-This two-day program will make the case for historic preservation in Redding and surrounding communities by reviewing why historic preservation is important in communities of all sizes and the economic impact of historic preservation.
+This two-day program will make the case for historic preservation by reviewing why historic preservation is important in communities of all sizes and the economic impact of historic preservation.
 The segment will end with a review of the resources at the federal, state and local level for information about historic preservation programs.

 The second day of the program will present overviews of the most common financial incentives available to property owners and communities to encourage and support historic preservation.
 The overview will include presentations on the 20% federal historic tax credit and California’s new historic tax credit.
 Other programs include an overview of California’s Mills Act and the California Historical Building Code.
 The program include access to a recorded webinar on the Secretary of the Interior’s (SOI) Standards and Guidelines, a critical part of the framework of the national preservation program.
 The SOI Standards and Guidelines are used by every SHPO in the country and by many local governments.
 A separate webinar on the Secretary of the Interior’s Standards will be held at a later date.